xtzchads/eye.xtzchad.xyz/README.md

 To explore the particular connection, click anywhere on a green or red node.
 It will trigger a new search (or load the data from cache if already searched) with new address in connection (address and all related transactions are also copied into clipboard for quicker work with it elsewhere).
 Tool can remember searches and move back and forward between them.
 Searches can be shared via url.

 ## Features
- - No need of backend, purely clientside app (awesome, isn't it?)
+ - No need of backend, purely clientside app using TZKT API (awesome, isn't it?)
- - Visualization of tez flow using sankey diagrams (inflows, outflows, dates, tx count, inputs/outputs count on mouse hover).
+ - Visualization of tez flows using sankey diagrams (inflows, outflows, dates, tx count, inputs/outputs count on mouse hover).
  - Caching of searches inside of single session so you don't need to wait for a data load when you visit same connection multiple times
  - Back/forward navigation between searches inside of single session so you won't lose your previous/current searches
  - Automatic copying of all necessary data to clipboard once you click a connection (address, transactions in descending order from most fresh ones as tzkt links)